MayaKroft/WINC/superpy/instructions.md

 &nbsp;

----

 &nbsp;

-&nbsp;

 ## Exporting data

 ---

-The export command is quite similar to the import command in its execution, this set of commands will allow you to select one of the program files and export it with the name you desire
+The export command is quite similar to the import command in its execution, this set of commands will allow you to select one of the program files and export it with the name you desire.

 > The commands implemented to support the export of the program data:
 > - -csv, --csv-name